Olin (OLN) Q2 2017 Results - Earnings Call Transcript

 Aziza Gazieva - Wells Fargo Securities LLC

 Hi.
 Good morning.
 First question, can you guys explain the change in your 2017 EDC pricing outlook?
-It looks like you guys were previously guiding to a 25% year-over-year increase and pricing compared to today's 20% year-over-year increase.
+It looks like you guys were previously guiding to a 25% year-over-year increase in pricing compared to today's 20% year-over-year increase.

 James A. Varilek - Olin Corp.